AviatrixSystems/Docs/HowTos/Azure_ingress_firewall_example.rst

 3. Create Azure Application Gateway
 -------------------------------------

-In Ingress Spoke VNET (Spoke-1), create an Azure Application Gateway, make sure you select the following:
+In Ingress Spoke VNET, create an Azure Application Gateway, make sure you select the following:

 - Create an Azure Application Gateway in Ingress Spoke VNET